 - Package these up as you would like and explain the benefits of hydration and how the oils help staying hydrated a tasty experience.
 You can also explain more about Thieves, if you choose that oil: “When taken internally, Thieves supports healthy immune function, and it includes Eucalyptus radiata essential oil, which may help maintain a healthy respiratory system.
 When taken as a dietary supplement, Thieves is an ideal complement to a daily wellness regimen” (source)

 Well, those were my favorite gift ideas for teachers using essential oils.
-You could also gift them some other goodies, such as: Thieves Lozenges, NingXia Red, a diffuser for his/her classroom, or some of the other amazing products that Young Living sells directly (you can check out their entire product line HERE).
-No DIY needed.
-But, we like to make and decorate gifts, so that’s why I put this list together.
+We like to make and decorate gifts, so that’s why I put this list together.
 I hope your teachers love them too!

 What teacher gift ideas have you given to teachers during the holidays?
 I love hearing about new and creative ideas!
 I would love to hear about them in the comments below!